tapebrief

 Management tone

-Q2 market growth reset → Q3 demand-conversion uncertainty and pricing capitulation → Q4 reorganization-funded reacceleration with structural review on the table.
+Q1 capacity-constrained → Q2 market growth reset → Q3 demand-conversion uncertainty and pricing capitulation → Q4 strategic review, reorganisation, and capital-return formalisation.

 Recurring themes management leaned on this quarter: